webix-hub/docs/data/api/ui.datatable_getspan.md

 @descr:
 the elements of the returned array are:

-- id - (number/string/object) id of the row that starts colspan/rowspan
+- id - (number,string,object) id of the row that starts colspan/rowspan
 - column - (string)	id of the column that starts colspan/rowspan
 - width - (number) how many columns should the span include
 - height - (number)	how many rows should the span include